sauravsuman-tech/Xorstack-Gen-AI-Assignment/README.md

     venv\Scripts\activate      # Windows
     pip install -r requirements.txt

-3.Add your Google API key in .env
+3. Add your Google API key in .env GOOGLE_API_KEY=your_google_api_key
-    GOOGLE_API_KEY=your_google_api_key

-4.Run the FastAPI server
+4. Run the FastAPI server
     uvicorn main:app --reload

-5.Test the API
+5. Test the API
     Open http://127.0.0.1:8000/docs in your browser to access the API documentation and test the API.